‘M5’ Equity Markets

 Exhibit-4 (below): With the US and the Japanese equity markets as engines, the M5 Composite Index has risen meaningfully over the last 10 years and better than a multi-asset index such as the LPP-C40 pension fund benchmark.
 But it was not as smooth a ride as the simple on-balance analysis might imply.

 The lower part of the illustration shows a plot of equity performance relative to LPP-C40.
 Between November 2009 and the spring of 2013, equities had gone nowhere on a relative basis.
 While they are now at an all time high in absolute terms, the relative peak formed in the spring of 2015 has yet to be exceeded.
 In effect there were two stages during which equities did best: late summer 2012 to fall 2015, and again from summer 2016 to autumn 2018.
 For approximately a year now, equity performance has merely been on par with the multi-asset benchmark.
-At the end of 2019, the relative of equities to the multi-asset benchmark has yet to exceed the peak of 2015.
+At the start of 2020, the relative of equities to the multi-asset benchmark has yet to exceed the peak of 2015.

 The chart in exhibit-5 (above) shows the value of all five national markets, rebased to 100 at the start of the observation period.
 Equity indices in all five countries have increased in value.
 But not all equity markets are created equal.
 The clear winners over this period of ten years are US equities and Japanese equities.
 This is in spite the very different performance over the most recent 12 months, as shown earlier in exhibit-3.

 Exhibit-6 (below) shows index values, performance, and performance differentials to the composite for the last 120 months in the upper portion.
 Red signifies negative performance differentials to the composite, green a positive differential.
+Note the massive gap of some 150% performance between top (USA) and flop (GB).

 Remarkable are the resulting values for R-squared (a measure of congruency): These values are generally somewhat lower than one would expect between individual equity markets and an equal-weight composite of the same markets.